NCD-RisC/Data-cleaning-protocol/README.md

-Cleaning individual data in NCD-RisC database
+Criteria and procedure for data cleaning in the NCD-RisC database
 ==================================================================================

-his document is the protocol for cleaning multiple variables in the NCD-RisC database, which has the following steps:
+This document is the protocol for cleaning multiple variables in the NCD-RisC database, which has the following steps:

 1. Applying univariate cleaning criteria
 2. Applying multivariate cleaning criteria